Blockchain Types Classification

 Russian version

 Despite different opinions in the professional environment, any blockchain division for types is based on the degree of blockchain openness for its participants.
-Therefore, to understand the specifics of the blockchain work, it is usually enough to know whether it is open or closed.
-In order to answer open is it or closed, we can simply answer several questions:
+Therefore, to understand the specifics of the ledger, it is usually enough to know whether it is open or closed.
+The answers to the following simple questions will help you classify the blockchain as one of those types:

 • Who can create records in the system?